-The ADV7202 is a video rate sampling Codec.
+The ADV7202 is a video rate sampling codec.

 It has the capability of sampling up to five NTSC/PAL/SECAM video I/P signals.
-The resolution on the front-end digitizer is 12 bits; 2 bits (12 dB) are used for gain and offset adjustment.
-The digitizer has a conversion rate of 54 MHz.
+The resolution on the front end digitizer is 12 bits; 2 bits (12 dB) are used for gain and offset adjustment.
+The digitizer has a conversion rate of up to 54 MHz.

-It also has up to eight auxiliary inputs that can be sampled by an 843 kHz SAR ADC for system monitoring, etc.
+The ADV7202 can have up to eight auxiliary inputs that can be sampled by an 843 kHz SAR ADC for system monitoring.

-The back end consists of four 10-bit DACs that run at up to 54 MHz and can be used to output CVBS, S-Video, Component YCrCb, and RGB.
+The back end consists of four 10-bit DACs that run at up to 200 MHz and can be used to output CVBS, S-Video, Component YCrCb, and RGB.